-External auditor
+External audit

 Bell Financial Group's policy is to appoint an external auditor who demonstrates quality and independence.
 The performance of the auditor is reviewed annually.
 KPMG is Bell Financial Group's external auditor.
-The external auditor attends each Annual General Meeting where they are available to answer shareholder questions about the conduct of the audit and the preparation and content of the Auditor's Report.
+The external auditor attends each annual general meeting where they are available to answer shareholder questions about the conduct of the audit and the preparation and content of the Auditor's Report.